suzyslocum/solidity_smart_contracts/README.md

-# Module 20 Challenge Assignment
----

-## Automate the Creation of Joint Savings Accounts with Solidity Smart Contracts
+# Automate the Creation of Joint Savings Accounts with Solidity Smart Contracts

+*Module 20 Challenge Assignment *

 ---

 ## Overview